 Whether you love or loathe Valentine’s Day, if you have a significant other or a child in school, there’s a strong chance you’ll be choosing some sort of greeting card.
 Here are some of our favorite ideas for DIY sustainable Valentine’s Day cards so you can keep the holiday green.

 This article focuses mostly on cards, but you’ll find tips on how to green your entire Valentine’s Day here.
+That one also includes a sustainable Valentine’s Day gift guide.

 Why should we worry about greening our Valentine’s Day cards?
 It turns out, many of the 180 million greeting cards given each year end up in a landfill.